The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 This route takes you along Parkgate Parade, where there is free parking, and then guides you onto a section of the Wirral Way before you return to Parkgate Parade.

-This flat and easy walk is an excellent option as it first explores Parkgate Village.
+This flat, easy walk is an excellent option that first explores Parkgate Village.
 Look out for birds here.
-There are large numbers of wildfowl and waders; also sighted are grey herons, egrets, peregrine falcons, and merlins.
+There are large numbers of wildfowl and waders; grey herons, egrets, peregrine falcons, and merlins are sighted.

 Parkgate is a great place to watch the sunset and try delicious food.
 The Boat House has an outdoor terrace and offers stunning views while you enjoy your drinks or meals.
 It is dog-friendly, too.